dfl/faveworm/README.md

 # Faveworm Oscilloscope

-Analog oscilloscope waveform visualization inspired by [faveworm](https://github.com/dfl/faveworm) by Laurent de Soras (originally) and [oscilloscopemusic.com](https://oscilloscopemusic.com).
-Built with [Visage](https://github.com/VitalAudio/visage).
-Features physics-based beam rendering where brightness is inversely proportional to movement speed, phosphor persistence, and a 360° SVF filter for XY mode visualization.
+A love letter to the analog oscilloscopes of yore.
+Inspired by the legendary work at [oscilloscopemusic.com](https://oscilloscopemusic.com), this project transforms audio into liquid light.

+Built on the shoulders of giants with [Visage](https://github.com/VitalAudio/visage), Faveworm features a custom physics-based beam renderer raided from [Laurent de Soras' faveworm rendering plugin for Vapoursynth](https://ldesoras.fr/prod.html#src_vs).

 ![XY Mode Visualization](images/screenshot.png)